bytefish/bytefish.de/blog/nancy_owin.md

 }
 ```

-Now we can secure the Hello World module to allow access for authenticated users only.
+And then we can secure the Hello World module to allow access for authenticated users only.

 ```csharp
 using Nancy;